Brainstorming Generative Adversarial Networks (BGANs): Towards Multi-Agent Generative Models with Distributed Private Datasets: Introduction

 \subsection{Contributions}

-The main contribution of this paper is a novel brainstorming GAN (BGAN) architecture that enables privacy-preserving agents to learn a data distribution in a fully distributed fashion.
-In the BGAN architecture, every agent contains a single generator and a single discriminator and owns a private dataset.
-At each step of training, the agents share their \emph{idea}, i.e., their generated data samples with their neighbors in order to communicate some information about their dataset without sharing the actual data samples with other agents.
-As such, the proposed approach enables the GANs to collaboratively brainstorm in order to generate high quality real-like data samples.
-This is analogous to how humans \emph{brainstorm ideas} to come up with solutions.
-To the best of our knowledge, this is the first work that proposes a fully distributed, multi-agent learning architecture for GANs that does not require a central controller.
-In particular, the proposed BGAN has the following key features: \begin{enumerate} \item The BGAN architecture is fully distributed and does not require any centralized controller. \item It preserves data privacy for the agents, since they do not share their owned data with one another nor with any central server. \item It significantly reduces the communication overhead compared to previous distributed GAN models such as MDGAN, FLGAN, and F2U. \item It allows defining different DNN architectures for different agents depending on their computational and storage capabilities. \end{enumerate} To characterize the performance of BGAN, we define a game between the BGAN agents and we analytically derive its Nash equilibrium (NE).
+{The main contribution of this paper is the introduction of a novel brainstorming GAN (BGAN) architecture.
+This architecture allows agents to learn a data distribution in a fashion that is fully distributed, eliminating the need for a central controller.} {In the BGAN architecture, each agent, equipped with a single generator and a single discriminator, owns a unique dataset.
+During training, agents share their \emph{ideas}—generated data samples—with their neighbors.
+This allows them to communicate information about their dataset without sharing the actual data samples.} As such, the proposed approach enables the GANs to collaboratively brainstorm in order to generate high quality real-like data samples.
+This is analogous to how humans \emph{brainstorm ideas} to come up with solutions. {To the best of our knowledge, this is the first work that proposes a multi-agent learning architecture for GANs that operates without a central controller, as mentioned earlier.} In particular, the proposed BGAN has the following key features: \begin{enumerate} \item The BGAN architecture is fully distributed and does not require any centralized controller. \item {Compared to previous distributed GAN models such as MDGAN, FLGAN, and F2U, our approach significantly reduces communication overhead.} \item It allows defining different DNN architectures for different agents depending on their computational and storage capabilities. \end{enumerate} To characterize the performance of BGAN, we define a game between the BGAN agents and we analytically derive its Nash equilibrium (NE).
 We prove the uniqueness of the derived NE for the defined game.
 Moreover, we analyze each agent's connection structure with neighboring agents and characterize the minimum connectivity requirements that enable each agent to gain information from all of the other agents.
 We compare the performance of our proposed BGAN with other state-of-the-art architectures such as MDGAN, FLGAN, and F2U and show that BGAN can outperform them in terms of Jensen-Shannon divergence (JSD), Fr\`echet Inception distance (FID), and communication requirements besides the fact that, unlike the other models, BGAN is fully distributed and allows different DNN architectures for agents.